-Dodge Caravan owners have reported 24 problems linked to transmission noise (under the power train category).
+Dodge Caravan owners have reported 24 problems related to transmission noise (under the power train category).

-The vehicle having this issue was a 2003 Dodge Caravan.
-Vehicle identification number (VIN) of the vehicle is 1D4GP45R84_.
 Two and a half weeks after the vehicle was purchased there was a jerking and clicking noise whenever the vehicle went up a hill.
 The vehicle only had 279 miles on it at the time.
 The vehicle was taken to the dealer and was told that nothing was wrong.
 At 1829 miles, check engine light came on and cylinder number 4 was misfiring.
 The dealer replaced a spark plug.
 After 13,301 miles this happened again.
 At 14,456 miles the rear wheels moved but the front wheels would move along with big noise.
 There was hesitation and rumbling when in drive.
 Took to dealer and found front pump in transmission had failed.
 The pump was replaced.
 On April 4-7, 2005 again to dealer who found nothing wrong.
 On April 28, 2005 hesitation along with check engine light came on.
 April 29 car had to be towed to dealer.
 May 2, 2005 was told need replacement of valve body and transmission.
 Check engine light came on several times.
 All this occurred as car has yet to have 15,000 actual miles.
-This issue happened on 12/10/2003.

 See all problems of the 2003 Dodge Caravan.

-The vehicle involved was a 2000 Dodge Caravan.
-The VIN of the problem Caravan is 2B4GP253XY_.
 I have a Dodge 2000 Caravan whose tranmission went out at 45,000 miles -shortly after the expiration of the warranty.
 The dealership is unwilling to assist me with the repairs, which cost $2,700.
 00. I heard a humming noise and five minutes later, my van starting slipping gears and left me and my family stranded.
 There is obviously a major defect in the transmissions of Dodge - it is unbelievable that a transmission would fail with such low mileage on it.
 I have been reading the other complaints on this website and there is obviously a major flaw with the Dodge products and their tranmission.
 They need to be held responsible for this problem and offer assistance to us consumers - after all, if it weren't for us buying this piece of trash, Dodge and its employees would be out of business.
 I will never buy another Dodge vehicle.
-It was 01/16/03 when this transmission noise issue occurred.

 See all problems of the 2000 Dodge Caravan.